Skip to content

 2. Select the list for which you want to configure an automated response.

-3. Configure the auto-response settings as explained in the context-sensitive help.
+4. Enter the required information as explained the context-sensitive help.

 Field Description